bm2-lab/PREP/doc/PREP_User_Manual.md

 ## Output Files

 The output files are the following:
-1.  snv_neo_model.tsv
+1.  final_neoantigen.tsv

-    The file is a TSV file with the extracted mutated peptides derived from nonsynonymous point mutation with a model-based score measures the immunity of neoepitopes.
+    The file is a TSV file with the extracted mutated peptides derived from RNA editing with a quantitative score measures the immunity of neoepitopes.

 ### Column explanation